WitorSs/WitorSs/README.md

   ##

-I have a degree in Information Management from the Federal University of Pernambuco (UFPE) and work in the field of cybersecurity.
+I hold a degree in Information Management from the Federal University of Pernambuco (UFPE) and specialize in cybersecurity.
 Currently, I am a Cybersecurity Analyst Intern at Oracle Brazil.

-Here, I will share some cybersecurity projects and solutions for rooms on the TryHackMe platform.
-Find me on there as [Vitorx](https://tryhackme.com/p/Vitorx).
+Here, I share cybersecurity projects and solutions for TryHackMe rooms.
+You can also check out my blog [here](https://witorss.github.io), where I post additional solutions and projects.

+Find me on TryHackMe as [Vitorx](https://tryhackme.com/p/Vitorx).

   ##